FamilySearch COVID-19 Updates

 FamilySearch is following the lead of The Church of Jesus Christ of Latter-day Saints, governments and healthcare professionals around the world as it considers a measured return to normal operating procedures disrupted by COVID-19.

 In all cases, ample caution is being strictly applied to ensure the safety and well-being of guests, staff, and volunteers and to prevent the spread of the pandemic.

 Which FamilySearch services or functions have begun phases of reintegration?

-See the Family History Library Facebook page for more details.
+Visit the Family History Library website for more services and information.

 FamilySearch’s family history centers and libraries have been asked to consider the direction of their local and government leaders and then make informed decisions about opening their facilities.
 Guests should call ahead to verify the status of their local center.